Heartworm Disease in Dogs: Prevention and Treatment

 Recent research has shown that treatment of heartworm-infected dogs with doxycycline weakens and sterilizes adult heartworms, kills all migrating larvae and half of the juvenile worms, and reduces the adverse effects caused by heartworms, and by their death.
 Doxycycline should be given prior to treatment with Immiticide, to reduce the risk of treatment.
 It should also be used as part of a "slow kill" treatment protocol when Immiticide is not used.

 UPDATE: Doxycycline is in short supply as of the Spring of 2013.
 Minocycline may be an effective replacement.
+You may also be able to use doxycycline that is sold for fish or birds, such as Bird Biotic and Fish Doxy.
 See Not the Heartworms You Used to Know for more information.

 If you plan to treat with Immiticide, give doxycycline at the rate of 10 mg per kilogram of body weight (about 5 mg per pound) twice a day for 30 days prior to Immiticide treatment.
 At the same time, give normal monthly doses of Heartgard (ivermectin).
 Note that prednisone can help reduce the risk from Immiticide injections.
 Recommended dosage, to be started at the same time as the injections, is 1 mg/kg daily to start with, with decreasing dose over two to four weeks.
 See Consensus Treatment Recommendations for more information.